Jigisha-p/Telco_Customer_Churn_Prediction/README.md

 Context:

 Predict behavior to retain customers.
-You can analyze all relevant customer data and develop focused customer retention programs."
-[IBM Sample Data Sets]
+You can analyze all relevant customer data and develop focused customer retention programs.

 Content: